noccylabs/linuxinfo/README.md

 LinuxInfo is a modular script to collect generic system information to aid troubleshooting and the filing of bug reports.
-It is designed to be easy to use, and it is packaged using "Makeself" to provide a single runnable script that outputs a report, "linuxinfo.txt" that can be e-mailed or pasted wherever needed.
+It is designed to be easy to use, and it is packaged using "Makeself" to provide a single runnable script that outputs a report that in turn can be sent to a number of paste- bin like sites or saved.

+For packaged downloads, see [noccylabs.github.io/linuxinfo](http://noccylabs.github.io/linuxinfo).

 ## Running it